 As a medievalist, a feminist, and an award-winning screenwriter, uncovering the voices and experiences of the women and men of the past is both a passion and a trained skill.
 With experience in the careful, detailed research that brings authenticity and understanding to stories of the medieval world, she wrote AQUITAINE, about 12th-century queen of France and England Eleanor of Aquitaine.
 This pilot took the Gold Prize for TV Pilot-Drama in the PAGE Awards, and earned her an Honorable Mention in the NewEnglandFilm.com Fellowship for a place at the Stowe Story Labs.

-In addition to that passion project, Sarah has written several contemporary short stories and is revising the feature-length script WATCH HILL (Top 100, 2016 Emerging Screenwriters).
-She is also developing a feature-length screenplay about the Norman Conquest of England.
+Current projects include pilot THE CONQUEST, about the 11th-century Norman conquest of England and creation of the greatest piece of propaganda in history: the Bayeux Tapestry.
+She is also revising her feature-length feature WATCH HILL.
 Her stories – whether medieval or modern – are dramas focused on complex relationships between imperfect persons who struggle with expectation, responsibility, and the realities of disappointment.